 AN EMERGENT SYSTEMS PERSPECTIVE

-With the help of our emergent systems framework, we can use the language and organization of interactions, patterns, and levels to explore the meaning of emergent cognition.
+With the help of our emergent systems framework, we can use the language and organization of interactions, patterns, and levels to explore the idea of the cognitive emergence of self.

 LEVELS & COGNITION

 Levels, which are the main organizational element of the framework, are also a common construct in cognitive theory.
-MacLean’s triune brain serves as a basic introduction.
+MacLean’s triune lizard-mammal-primate brain is a well-known introductory theoretical model.
 However, the two examples of levels that have been central to the development of this project are Ortony, Norman, and Revelle’s model of effective functioning (emotion) and Deacon’s model of sign reference (representation).
 The interpretations of these models provided here are intended to highlight how they inform an emergent systems perspective of cognition.

 LEVELS OF THE BRAIN